stormasm/nutmp/commands/math.md

 commands::math::sqrt::can_sqrt_perfect_square
 ```

-### These commands will integrate into the new sum command
+### These test commands will integrate into the new sum command

 ```rust
 commands::math::sum::all